jsm28/c-issues-convert/README.md

 in the source issue lists but had to be entered manually (e.g. for C90 issues fixed in associated Technical Corrigenda).

-Certain extensions to CommonMark (all found in GFM) are used in the
-output: tables and strikethrough.
-Raw HTML output is used for `<u>`, `<sub>` and `<sup>` as those are not supported in Markdown.
+The tables extension to CommonMark (as found in GFM) is used in the output.
+Raw HTML output is used for `<ins>`, `<sub>` and `<sup>` as those are not supported in Markdown, and also for `<del>` as the GFM strikethrough extension appears (at least as implemented on GitHub) not to cover all the cases of strikethrough used here.
 In addition, links between issues use `issue:` pseudo-URIs.
 (If formatted output is generated from the data here, the appropriate handling of such links might depend on whether separate pages are generated for each issue, or a single long page with all issues against a given standard version.)
 Soft line breaks in paragraphs are intended to be interpreted as spaces, not as line endings; the Markdown is wrapped purely for convenience in reading / editing it directly, not for any semantic significance.